Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Arkansas Stats and Trends

-- The Razorbacks have an ATS record of 5-1 in their six games when underdogs by 2.5 points or more this year.
+- This year, the Razorbacks have an ATS record of 5-1 in their six games as an underdog of 2.5 points or more.

-- Arkansas' games this year have gone over the total in seven out of 13 opportunities (53.8%).
+- Arkansas' games this season have gone over the point total seven times in 13 opportunities (53.8%).

-- Arkansas is 8-3 against the spread and 7-3 overall when the team puts up more than 16.8 points.
+- Arkansas is 8-3 against the spread and 7-3 overall when the team scores more than 16.8 points.

-- The Razorbacks have turned the ball over nine times, 10 fewer times than the Nittany Lions have forced turnovers (19).
+- This year the Razorbacks have nine turnovers, 10 fewer than the Nittany Lions have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.